anoopgcmz/mobile-number-verification-using-nodejs-with-Mysql-database/README.md

 `Nexmo` is a messaging app which helps us to send msgs from web apps.<br>
 https://www.nexmo.com/ <br>
 Nexmo having 2Euro free msg option.
-After tht we need to upgrade for getting more functionalities.<br>
+After that we need to upgrade for getting more functionalities.<br>
 For testing purpose add the 'Mobile Number' in this link https://dashboard.nexmo.com/test-numbers <br>
 # Database
 Mysql Db is used.
 Check the mysqlnode.sql file.
 Import it into ur database.